 Beard as a donor area

 Beard hair can be a great alternative that leads to natural looking results.
-Beard as a donor area can provide up to 3,000 hair grafts.
+Beard as a donor area can provide up to 3,000 hair grafts, but it’s recommended to limit the number to 1000 grafts to keep the natural appearance of the beard.
 This donor area can be used in combination with the back of the head or as a single source of hair grafts.
 If you have a thick beard, it might be a viable option for you.

 Body hair as a donor area